deemp/deemp/README.md

 This is a `Two Minute CV` with an Innopolis University BS'23 Danila Danko.

-Today, we are going to look at what some of my interests are.
+Today, we are going to look at what some of my projects are.

 ## Haskell 🤓